 There has been much written about the humble Comfrey plant with differing opinions.
 Some see it as a rampant weed others as a decorative addition to the flower border.
 For the organic gardener it is the most valuable non-food plant available and one that everybody should grow.

-There are many ways to use comfrey; as a mulch, compost accelerator, as a high nutrient compost ingredient, as a ‘tea’ or as liquid plant food.
+There are many ways to use comfrey; as a mulch, compost accelerator, as a high nutrient compost ingredient or as liquid plant food.
 More on this later but before we get down to practicalities it might be useful to know something of the history of how Comfrey came to be recognised as a star of the organic garden.

 In 1954 Lawrence Hills, the founder of HDRA now Garden Organic, began researching the use of Comfrey.
 He found that because it ‘mines’ nutrients using its deep root system, the plant is very rich in the basic N-P-K (Nitrogen, Potash, Phosphorous) elements which are the basis of all fertilisers essential for plant health and vigour.
 Comfrey no doubt contains useful amounts of trace elements but nobody seems to have researched this.

 Hills went on to develop the most useful variety of Comfrey, Bocking 14, which was named after the location of the trial grounds in Essex.
 The most important property of Bocking 14 is that it is sterile.
 That means it does not self-seed so does not spread like wild Comfrey.
 Having said that once you have Comfrey in the garden you will never get rid of it as even the smallest fragment of root seems to grow vigorously.